AmadeusITGroup/kassette/README.md

 To use it:

-- install with `npm install kassette`
+- install with `npm install @amadeus-it-group/kassette`
 - add this command to your `package.json` scripts: `kassette -c kassette.config.js`
 - and create the configuration file `kassette.config.js`: